Review: Daughter of the Moon Goddess by Sue Lynn Tan

 I don’t want to reveal who the other love interest is (because of spoilers), but it also follows the friends-to-lovers trope.
 I enjoyed how there was a lot of groundwork between Xingyin and her love interests before their romance was introduced.
 Additionally, the love triangle didn’t feel like Xingyin was wishy-washy with her feelings.
 There were good reasons her relationships with both men developed into more and also broke apart.

-The set-up of the love triangle mirrored Xingyin’s character development.
+The love triangle’s set-up mirrored Xingyin’s character development.
 She grew as a person throughout the ups and downs of her love life.
 But what I loved the most was how the love triangle was about Xingyin needing to be happy by herself before deciding who she wanted to date.

 In Conclusion